Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 0.0
 ```
 ### Reasoning
-- Even though the division is being casted to a double, this is after the integer division had already accoured
+- Even though the division is being cast to a double, this is after the integer division had already occurred

 ## S6 — Integer Memory Sizes
 - long (64 bits): −2^63 to 2^63 - 1